-With Blender 2.8 the ability to use a more conventional left-click selection mechanic is possible.
-Although right-click might still be set as the default (see below), being able to swap mouse buttons brings Blender in-line with practices common, and more familiar to, other applications without overtly interfering too unduly with Blenders right-click tradition.
+With newer versions of Blender the ability to use a more conventional left-click selection mechanic is possible.
+Although right-click might still be set as the default (see below), being able to swap mouse buttons brings Blender more in-line with practices common with, and more familiar to, other applications without overtly interfering too unduly with Blenders right-click tradition.

-Design note: Blender may install with right-click as the default if a previous version of userpref.blend is found, usually an indication of a previous install.
-See “Fresh Install” note below for remedy or follow the remaining instructions to switch selection.
+Important: Blender may install with right-click set as the default selection mechanism if a previous version of userpref.blend is found, usually an indication of a previous install.
+See “Fresh Install” note below for remedy or follow the remaining instructions to switch selection outlined below.

 Fresh Install/First (re)Run

-If Blender 2.8 is installed fresh, i.e. no prior versions of the applications are in use or available, Blender will present a Quick Setup splash screen when starting.
+If Blender is installed fresh, i.e. no prior versions of the application have been installed, are in use, or available, Blender will present a Quick Setup splash screen when starting for the first time.
 Here the Select With option can be set depending on personal preference, by clicking the appropriate button, either as Left or Right.
-This will then be saved to userpref.blend which loads each time Blender starts.
+This will then be saved to userpref.blend that loads each time Blender starts.

-When Blender 2.8 is (re)run for the first time a Quick Setup version of the splash-screen appears providing the opportunity to set Left or Right click as the default selection action which is then saved and used each time the application is used/started.
+When Blender is run for the first time a Quick Setup version of the splash-screen initially appears providing an opportunity to set Left or Right click as the default selection action, which is then saved and used each time the application is launched.

 Setting Left Click

-If the selection preference has been previously set and/or a change is needed, to set left-click as the selection default, first access User Preferences (now just referred to as Blender Preferences) from the main Edit menu in the Info Editor (Edit » User Preferences).
-This opens the preferences window.
+If the selection preference has been previously set and/or a change is needed, to set left-click as the selection default, first access User Preferences (now just referred to as Blender Preferences) from the main Edit menu in the Info Editor – Edit » Preferences .
+This opens the Blender Preferences window.

-Design note: User Preferences is where most, if not all, the settings and options that determine Blenders general behaviour, how it works, are changed or set, saved to userpref.blend.
+Design note: Blender Preferences is where most, if not all, the settings and options that determine Blenders general behaviour, how it works, are changed or set, and saved to userpref.blend.

-Next, in the Blender Preferences window that appeared, click Keymap to access associated options.
+With Blender Preferences open, in the window that appeared, click Keymap to access associated options.
 Here, under Preferences, are the Select With options; the Left and Right buttons.
 Click Left to set left-click as the selection default.
 Close preferences to then be immediately able to select objects using the left-mouse button.

-To set left-click more permanently as Blender 2.8’s default selection mechanic, after clicking the Left button, click the triple-bar icon bottom-left corner of the preferences window , then the Save Preferences menu option to store the change in the (*.blend) start-up file thus ensuring left-click become the default action for new projects.
+To set left-click more permanently as Blenders default selection mechanic, after clicking the Left button, click the triple-bar icon bottom-left corner of the preferences window , then the Save Preferences menu option to store the change in the userpref.blend start-up file, thus ensuring left-click become the default action for new projects.